edhull/dmr-automator/README.md

 This Terraform utilises AWS Lambda and SQS to automate the retrieval of files from the internet by safely scanning them (with VirusTotal and ClamAV) and bringing them into AWS.

-The result of the DMR will be optionally sent to an SQS queue which will comment on a JIRA ticket with the result and location of the imported file.
+The result of the DMR will be optionally sent to a lambda which will comment on a JIRA ticket with the result and location of the imported file.

 ![dmr-flow](dmr-flow.png)

+1. User sends a request which ends up in an SQS queue
+2. SQS queue item triggers the dmr-initiator lambda to scan against VirusTotal
+3. File is submitted to VirusTotal
+4. File is scanned
+5. File is pulled down from the file provider if it is clean, otherwise a message is sent to notify the user that the file was suspicious/malicious
+6. File is stored in a Staging bucket
+7. Object Put event triggers the dmr-scanner lambda
+8. New ClamAV definitions are retrieved from a bucket containing new ClamAV definitions
+9. File is scanned by ClamAV.
+If it is clean it is sent to a delivery bucket, otherwise the user is notified via Jira that the DMR was not successful and the file is deleted.
+10. Presigned URL is generated and sent to the user via Jira by the dmr-scanner.

 ## Prerequisites